gyrotalon/TechArt_Assignment2/README.md

 ## Acknowledgments

-The logger function was provided by the instructor, Aaron Aikman.
+* The logger function and testing files were provided by the instructor, Aaron Aikman.
-ELVTR Course: Become a Technical Artist with Aaron Aikman
+* ELVTR Course: Become a Technical Artist with Aaron Aikman